-The ICER 2014 Doctoral Consortium provides an opportunity for doctoral students to explore and develop their research interests in a workshop environment with a panel of established researchers.
+The ICER 2015 Doctoral Consortium provides an opportunity for doctoral students studying computing education concerns to explore and develop their research interests in a workshop environment with a panel of established researchers.
 We invite students to apply for this opportunity to share their work with students in a similar situation as well as senior researchers in the field.
 Applicants to the Doctoral Consortium should have begun their research, but should not have completed it in its entirety.

 Mark Guzdial, Georgia Institute of Technology

 Anthony Robins, University of Otago, New Zealand

 The DC has the following objectives:

 - Provide a supportive setting for feedback on students' research and research direction